Incompatibility of Frequency Splitting and Spatial Localization: A Quantitative Analysis of Hegerfeldt's Theorem: Introduction

 as needed for the correspondence to Hegerfeldt's theorem.
 If~$\varepsilon$ is positive and small, the inequality~\eqref{main} implies that~$\hat{\phi}(k)$ is small unless~$|k|$ is large.
+This can be understood as a form of unique continuation, in the sense that, assuming the Fourier transform to have relatively small $L^2$~mass for negative frequencies, we show that the absolute value of the Fourier transform has to be small for small positive frequencies.
+For partial differential equations, unique continuation theorems of a similar spirit can be found in~\cite{tataru2004unique,logunov2019lecture}.
+There are also related unique continuation results for the Hilbert transform as given for example in~\cite{ruland2019quantitative, alaifari2016lower}.
+However, in contrast to these results, it is a specific feature of our method that we aim at getting uniform estimates for all values of the two parameters~$\varepsilon$ and~$k$.
+It is one of our main goals to unravel the functional dependence on these two parameters.

 We begin with simple but rough bounds that give a good first understanding of the underlying mechanism and might be sufficient for some applications.
 In the subsequent, more technical parts of the paper we show that our estimate of the series expansion of the Fourier transform is a solution of a Goursat-Problem, and employing stationary phase techniques will give rise to significantly improved upper bounds.

 In contrast to Hegerfeldt's approach, our methods do not rely on complex analysis.
 Instead, working with Legendre polynomials, we derive estimates for each Taylor coefficient of the Fourier transform.
 From that we infer explicit upper bounds for the Fourier transform at low frequencies.
 Hegerfeldt's result is obtained in the present considerations by the fact that if we take the limiting case when the compactly supported solution is supported only in the positive frequencies, then the Fourier transform vanishes everywhere, and thus the function itself is trivial.